deepikachhillar/deepikachhillar.github.io/nav/teaching.md

 " Deepika was very passionate about course content and seemed to have extensive knowledge on the topics.
 This made asking questions comfortable and always warranted an elaborate response."*\
 And yet the best one was... *" She really cares."*.

+I have also been a **Teaching Assistant** for the following courses:
+* *Leading and Managing Purpose-Driven Organizations* for Prof. Willie Ocasio in Spring 2021

+* *Leadership and Teams* for Prof. Matthew Kraatz in Fall 2020
+{% endfor %}